Building Enterprise SSO for my multi-tenant SaaS AI Agent platform

 );

-Every request sets the tenant context via `set_tenant_context(tenantId, isPlatformAdmin)` before executing queries.
-Even raw SQL injection would be scoped to the current tenant’s rows.
+Every request was sets the tenant context via `set_tenant_context(tenantId, isPlatformAdmin)` before executing queries.

 Database constraints prevent cross-tenant collision: